HABITAT LEARNING LAB:

 Outdoor Discovery:

-1. Students explore the outdoor classroom to create a food web on their activity page with plants and animals they find in their outdoor classroom.
+1. Students explore the Habitat Lab to create a food web on their activity page with plants and animals they find in their Habitat Lab.

 Indoor Discussion: